 After careful consideration to the risks to service users, staff and volunteers, we returned to remote support for the third lockdown period.
 Root and Branch have given telephone support to service users, helping to manage anxieties, focus on daily routines and goals.
 We aimed to improve online access to continue learning skills such as gardening, crafts, IT, cooking and exercise as well as ensuring social networks are maintained using our own group Zoom calls.

-We are very pleased to announce that, subject to national lockdown restrictions lifting and reduced local infection rates, our site on Westmill Farm will be opening again from 22nd March.
-This will be a phased approach, starting with outdoor and gardening activities and maintaining safety measures of 'Hands, Face, Space'.
+We are very pleased to announce that, our site on Westmill Farm opened again from 22nd March.
+This has been a phased approach, starting with outdoor and gardening activities and maintaining safety measures of 'Hands, Face, Space'.
 Indoor activities will be phased in gradually when assessed as safe to do so.

 Thank you to those of you who supported us in both 2020 and 2021.
 During this very difficult year, your generosity has made a great difference and we really do appreciate it.
 But we still need your help, please do continue to support us.